NyteshadeXT/PF2e-Vault/8) Adventures/6A - Rumble in the Valley (D193).md

+---
+title: Rumble in the Valley
+adventure_status: "Not Started"
+---

 # Background
 Kodan is an experienced hobgoblin commander, who leads a band of raiders called the Talons, so named for their hit-and-run tactics patterned after those of certain dragons.
 Hearing of opportunities for wealth and power, he took his band to the Chaos Scar.